shaf-m/StudentManagementSystem/README.md

 ## Demo

 Explore the features of the Student Management System in action!
-Watch the embedded video below for a walkthrough.
+Click the thumbnail below for the walkthrough video.

 <p align="center">
   <a href="https://youtu.be/XvXfWPGiU-U" target="_blank">